Tag Archive | how to attract butterflies

 The gulf fritillary and the zebra butterflies belong to a group called the longwings (Heliconiinae).
 Larvae of both species feed on passionflower vines.
 Although the gulf fritillary resembles other fritillaries, it is, in fact one of the longwings.
 Other fritillary larvae (meadow and great spangled) feed on wild violets.

 Predators avoid longwing butterflies due to several odorous chemicals produced in abdominal glands.
-Passionflowers contain poisons (alkaloids, cyanogenic glycosides), which are picked up by the caterpillars.
+Passionflowers contain poisons (alkaloids, cyanogenic glycosides), which are picked up by the caterpillars as they feed on the leaves.
 These chemicals make them distasteful to birds and other animals, but less so in the gulf fritillary.

 After mating and consuming protein-rich pollen for several days, the female butterflies lay eggs on passionflower vines.
 This caterpillar prefers mature foliage, if it is plentiful, leaving other butterfly caterpillars to feed on the young leaves at the tips.
 I’ve read conflicting information, which states their preference for the young growth tips of the vines.
 There, the plant doesn’t produce nectaries on its foliage, which attract ants that defend the plant from butterflies and larvae.